Skip to content

 Simple Usage

-Let's look at very basic usage of this.
-One intuitive approach is simply to create a node, human_feedback, that will get user feedback.
-This allows us to place our feedback gathering at a specific, chosen point in our graph.
+Let's explore a basic example of using human feedback.
+A straightforward approach is to create a node, human_feedback, designed specifically to collect user input.
+This allows us to gather feedback at a specific, chosen point in our graph.

-2) We set up a checkpointer to save the state of the graph up until this node.
+2. Set up a checkpointer to save the graph's state up to this node.

 from typing_extensions import TypedDict